- What is it?

 How are anxiety disorders treated?

 Most anxiety disorders respond well to treatment, usually medication and/or cognitive-behavior therapy.
-Specific medications have been developed to combat anxiety, with antidepressant medications such as SSRIs particularly useful.
-Behavioral therapies help patients regain control of their reactions to stress and feared objects or situations.
+Specific medications have been developed to combat anxiety, with antidepressant medications such as SSRIs proving particularly effective.
+Behavioral therapies help patients regain control of their reactions to stress and feared objects or situations and change unhelpful patterns of thinking.

 The newer antidepressants, including serotonin reuptake inhibitors, cause fewer side effects than the older types of drugs used to treat anxiety.
 Both types of medication can cause side effects such as nausea, drowsiness, gastrointestinal upset, anxiety and insomnia, which may subside after about a month.
-Most people make the mistake of stopping the medication when they first start to experience side effects or without speaking to their health care professional about the side effects.
-Sexual dysfunction (impotence, loss of desire, inability to reach orgasm) is a common side effect of some medications.
-Because many types of anti-anxiety medications are available, it is likely that one can be identified that produces the fewest side effects with best results.
-Most people don't have to take anti-anxiety medications forever.
+Some people make the mistake of stopping the medication when they first start to experience side effects or without speaking to their health care professional about the side effects.
+Sexual dysfunction (erectile dysfunction, loss of desire, inability to reach orgasm) is a common side effect of some medications.
+Because many types of antianxiety medications are available, it is likely that one can be identified that produces the fewest side effects with best results.
+Most people don't have to take antianxiety medications forever.
 Once your anxiety subsides, you can determine with your health care team what the best course is for you.
 Short-term treatment, from six months to one year, is common.
 But longer treatment may be necessary to prevent a recurrence.
-People who have recurrent anxiety disorder may need to take medication for the rest of their lives.

 If you are nursing, pregnant, plan to become pregnant or could possibly become pregnant, you should discuss with your health care professional the possible effects of any medications.
 If the mental health of an expectant mother depends on taking antidepressants during pregnancy, many health care professionals recommend that she continue taking the drugs, so she can care for herself and her family.
 Research is unclear about how antidepressants may affect a nursing baby though it is known that these drugs pass through to breast milk.
-Most health care professionals suggest that a woman who is taking anti-anxiety medication and is concerned about breastfeeding options consider the risks of taking medication along with the potential benefits that nursing could provide.
+For a woman who is taking antianxiety medication and is concerned about breastfeeding, most health care professionals will discuss the latest research on medication options and help her weigh the risks of taking medication along with the potential benefits that nursing could provide.

 What's the first step in getting treatment?